 Many researchers and research groups have fundamental questions about best practice for storage, backup, and archiving critical research files and data.
 As with project consultation, we are able to offer consulting services around these issues, helping people sort out the various threads and practice better file management without investing significant funds.
 A closely related service of the McMaster University Library is the Research Data Management service hosted around the corner from the Sherman Centre in the Library’s Maps, Data, GIS department.
 Often, both groups meet with researchers to help address both in-project and dissemination/sharing issues.

 We have three HP Z840 workstations with 10-core Xeon processors, 64GB of memory, and a 500GB SSD as the primary OS and application drive.
 They also have Nvidia Quadro K2200 GPUs currently driving twin 4K displays.
 These machines can handle pretty much every computing task thrown at them, and can render even the largest, highest resolution images with ease.
 We’ve loaded up the machines with a wide range of software, both proprietary and open source, to fill many digital scholarship needs.
 If something isn’t on the machines and is available for no or low cost, we will likely add it for you upon request.

-While the Lyons New Media Centre runs a public 3D printing service where one just submits a job to be printed, the Sherman Centre has three 3D printers–an Ultimaker 2, a Makerbot 5th gen, and a Lulzbot TAZ 4–that are available to researchers interested in engaging more deeply in modelling and fabrication.
-Please contact us if interested in exploring working with our printers.
+The Sherman Centre has three 3D printers–an Ultimaker 2, a Makerbot 5th gen, and a Lulzbot TAZ 4–that are available to researchers interested in engaging more deeply in modelling and fabrication.
+Please contact us if you are interested in working with our printers.